 Heading back to the ferry, we cruised Praslin’s north-east coast and saw a small pod of dolphins – too fast for photos.
-Many fell asleep on the forward trampolines hypnotized by the soothing, rocking motion of the sailboat.
+Many fell asleep on the forward trampolines hypnotized by the slow soothing and rocking motion of the sailboat.
 After an idyllic, satisfying day, I had a better understanding of life in the Seychelles – my home for the next three weeks!